Mikejo5000/vsts-docs-pr/docs/work/tfs-ps-sync/register-pwa.md

 # Register an instance of PWA  to TFS
 [!INCLUDE [temp](../_shared/tfs-ps-sync-header.md)]

 <a name="Top"></a> Before you can synchronize data between Visual Studio Team Foundation Server 2013 and Microsoft Project Server, you must configure several points of integration between them.
-First, you must register the instance of Project Web Access or Project Web App (PWA) that supports an enterprise project plan with the application-tier server that hosts the team project collection that contains a team project.
+First, you must register the instance of Project Web Access or Project Web App (PWA) that supports an enterprise project plan with the application-tier server that hosts the project collection that contains a project.
 You can manage the registration of these instances of PWA by using the following options of the **TfsAdmin ProjectServer** command-line tool:

 -   **/RegisterPWA**: Registers an instance of PWA to Team Foundation Server.